kcudding/ecotheory.github.io/teach/density-independent.md

 #### What is exponential growth

-For populations which do not reproduce seasonally, an irrestricted growth can be projected using the exponential growth model.
-Instead of the $\lambda$ rate, the **instantaneous per capita growth rate (r)** is used to represent a constant percentage increase over a continuous time scale.
+For populations which do not reproduce seasonally, an unrestricted growth can be projected using the exponential growth model.
+Instead of the $\lambda$ rate, the **instantaneous per capita growth rate (r)** is used for populations changes over a continuous time scale.
 This rate is also useful to compare populations with different intervals of growth.

 #### How to calculate the exponential growth rate